-After scouring the internet I found a lot of questions when it comes to Bullet Journaling.
-So, I figured I would dedicate a full page to Bullet Journal FAQ’s.
+After scouring the internet, I found a lot of questions when it comes to Bullet Journaling.
+So, I figured I would dedicate a full page to Bullet Journal for Beginners’ faqs.

 Disclosure: This post may contain affiliate links.
 This means that at no cost to you I could earn a commission if you click through and make a purchase.
 To learn more about my disclosure policy you can find that information here.

-You can Bullet Journal on any kind of paper you’d like.
-You won’t have the dots as a reference to keep your lines and shapes more consistent but you can still use the lines (on lined paper) as a guide.
+If you’re not using a traditional bullet journal though you likely won’t have dot grid paper. you see in traditional bullet journals as a reference to keep your lines and shapes more consistent but you can still use the lines (on lined paper) as a guide.
 Also, note that with the traditional lined paper you may run into issues with your markers and pens bleeding through the pages.
 If you want to try bullet journaling before purchasing an actual bullet journal, I would recommend using a regular spiral notebook.
 After you get the hang of it and think it’s something you’ll stick to, buy a regular bullet journal.